Official Name: Hungary

 The Act on Bankruptcy Procedures, Liquidation Procedures and Final Settlement of 1991 was enacted to bring Hungarian legislation in line with EU regulations.
 The Act covers all commercial entities except banks (which have their own regulatory statutes), trusts, and state-owned enterprises.

-Debtors can only initiate bankruptcy proceedings if they have not sought bankruptcy protection within the previous three years.
-Within 90 days of seeking bankruptcy protection, the debtor must call a settlement conference to which all creditors are invited.
+Customers can only initiate bankruptcy proceedings if they have not sought bankruptcy protection within the previous three years.
+Within 90 days of seeking bankruptcy protection, the customer must call a settlement conference to which all creditors are invited.
 Majority consent of the creditors present is required for all settlement plans.
 If agreement is not reached, the court can order liquidation.

 Hungary has accepted binding international arbitration in cases where the resolution of disputes between foreign investors and the state is unsuccessful.
 It is a member of the International Center for the Settlement of Investment Disputes (ICSID) and a signatory to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.